Faisalsaddiqui/expense-tracker/README.md

 ## Contributing:
 Contributions are welcome!
 If you'd like to improve this project, follow these steps:

-**Fork the repository:**
-Create a new branch for your feature or fix.
+**Fork the repository and create a new branch for your feature or fix**
 ```
 git checkout -b feature-name
 ```